jbtiglao/staff-hub/README.md

   ## Credits 📌
   The following were consulted and used in the development of this application:

-  * UCI Boot Camp study materials, videos, and internet resources on MySQL, Node.js, Express, and Inquirer.
+  * UCI Boot Camp study materials, videos, and internet resources on MySQL, Node.js, and Inquirer.
   * Jeff Howell and Mike Scharf for the homework walk-through videos (Thanks for putting them together and sharing them in the meeting room.
 They are a big help!).
   * The grader for my Social Media API assignment, whose comments encouraged me to plow through with my employee tracker app -- an assignment I considered to be one of the hardest and most tedious to do -- and not give up and submit subpar work.
 The grader also taught me the standard that I should keep when writing my README files. *Thank you!*
   * [mySQL](https://www.mysql.com/)